mattermost-community/mattermost-plugin-jitsi/README.md

 ## Installation

-1. Go to https://github.com/mattermost/mattermost-plugin-jitsi/releases to download the latest release file in zip or tar.gz format.
+1. Go to https://github.com/mattermost/mattermost-plugin-jitsi/releases to download the latest release file in tar.gz format.
 2. Upload the file through **System Console > Plugins > Management**, or manually upload it to the Mattermost server under plugin directory.
 See [documentation](https://docs.mattermost.com/administration/plugins.html#set-up-guide) for more details.

 ## Configuration